 - Gram-stain conjunctival exudates followed by culture are the investigations of choice.
 Treatment should be prompt to prevent corneal ulceration and permanent visual loss - usually parenteral benzylpenicillin or cephalosporin, in combination with saline lavage and topical antibiotic (eg, erythromycin, azithromycin).

 Treatment for confirmed or suspected chlamydial co-infection should follow the current guideline for the management of chlamydia.
 If an individual has already received azithromycin 2 g for the treatment of gonorrhoea then this should be sufficient to treat chlamydia and no further doses of azithromycin are required.

 Disseminated gonococcal infection

-- Ceftriaxone 1 g IM or IV every 24 hours; or
+- Ceftriaxone 1 g intramuscularly or intravenously every 24 hours; or

-- Cefotaxime 1 g IV every 8 hours; or
+- Cefotaxime 1 g intravenously every eight hours; or

-- Ciprofloxacin 500 mg IV every 12 hours (if the infection is known to be sensitive).
+- Ciprofloxacin 500 mg intravenously every 12 hours (if the infection is known to be susceptible); or

 - Cefixime 400 mg twice daily; or

 - Ciprofloxacin 500 mg twice daily; or